bhupenderbindal/bhupenderbindal.github.io/_posts/2023-10-29-docker-blog.md

 layout: post
 title: Dockerfile, docker image and docker container :what is missed in a beginner tutorial
 date: 2023-10-29 10:14:00-0400
-description: an example of a blog post with table of contents on a sidebar
+description: docker for beginner
-categories: sample-posts toc sidebar
+categories: containerisation
 giscus_comments: true
 related_posts: false
 toc:
   sidebar: left
 ---
 This post might be useful to someone who is trying to create docker images or run docker containers and has already gone through some "getting started" docker tutorials and blogs but still cannot get his/her head around it.
-If you are like me who does not have computer science degree but find it interesting, you might enoy reading.
+If you are like me who does not have a computer science degree but finds it interesting, you might enjoy reading.
 Hence comments are welcomed from beginners as well as experts.

-Contents:
-1. Motivation behind a post about docker
-2. Dockerfile to a running docker container
-3. Docker commands that are pretty useful
-4. Some mistakes which I did and their solution
-5. Multi-stage docker images

 ## Motivation behind a post about docker
 {:data-toc-text="Motivation"}

  After hosting a demo of my app on huggingface using gradio option, I found that huggingface creates a container to run the gradio app.
 Already there is tons of info about docker containers and their purpose.
-This post deals with some problems that a beginner face and the information which is usually skipped by a beginner.
-Hence the following text can be considered as an extra information that a beginner like me found insightful and made more confident about writing own dockerfile, creating images and running the container.
+This post deals with some problems that a beginner faces and the information that is usually skipped by a beginner.
+Hence the following text can be considered as extra information that a beginner like me found insightful and made me more confident about writing my own dockerfile, creating images and running the container.

 ## Dockerfile to a running docker container

-First thing for running an application or service is an docker image, which could either be pulled from a verified source or built on top of existing docker image from a verified source(which is generally the case) by creating Dockerfile and obtaining an image that does what you would like to do.
-Once you have the required docker image, then it can run to create a container which can be hosted on your local computer or in cloud through a cloud service provider platform or **even on huggingface spaces like I did for my first image**.
+The first thing for running an application or service is a docker image, which could either be pulled from a verified source or built on top of an existing docker image from a verified source(which is generally the case) by creating a Dockerfile and obtaining an image that does what you would like to do.
+Once you have the required docker image, then it can run to create a container that can be hosted on your local computer or in the cloud through a cloud service provider platform or **even on huggingface spaces like I did for my first image**.

 <div class="col-sm mt-3 mt-md-0">